udacity/RoboND-Rover-Project/ProjectReport.md

 ![And Found a Rock][image4]

-### Closing remarks
+### Summary

-The Robot mapped over 75% of the terrain.
+The Robot mapped over 75% of the terrain when image4 was captured.